tnebooks/12th-biology/content.en/zoology/applications-of-biotechnology/_index.md

 **Stem Cell Banks** Stem cell banking is the extraction,

 processing and storage of stem cells, so that

+163 Applications of Biotechnology

 they may be used for treatment in the future, when required.
 Amniotic cell bank is a facility that stores stem cells derived from amniotic fluid for future use.
 Stem cells are stored in banks specifically for use by the individual from whom such cells have been collected and the banking costs are paid.
 Cord Blood Banking is the extraction of stem cells from the umbilical cord during childbirth.
 While the umbilical cord and cord blood are the most popular sources of stem cells, the placenta, amniotic sac and amniotic fluid are also rich sources in terms of both quantity and quality.